naoshibaikyu/superbuddn/test.md

 %A crew Joe walks in.

-Crew Joe: Sir, there appears to be a problem in the main computer room.
+CrewJoe: Sir, there appears to be a problem in the main computer room.
 I believe Miss Ballade is acting strangely.

 Hunter: Hm...
 She did tell me she was bored when we ran into each other last.